 Intent filters should not be set on activities that are only used in a single application.
 Due to the characteristics of Intent filters, Due to the characteristics of how Intent filters work, even if you intend to send an Intent to a Private Activity internally, if you send the Intent through an Intent filter than you may unintentionally start another Activity.
 Please see Advanced Topics "4.1.3.1.
-Combining Exported Attributes and Intent Filter Settings (For Activities)" for more details.
+Combination of Exported Attribute and Intent Filter Setting (For Activity)" for more details.